TimonPasslick/tilang/docs/type system.md

 ## Functions

-A function **takes a `Tuple` as an argument** and returns `Anything` (see further down).
+A function **takes a `Tuple` as an argument** and returns `Any` type (see further down).
 The argument and return type are part of a function type but not the only possible parts as you will see in the next paragraph.

 There are named and anonymous functions.
 Anonymous functions are all distinct because it's very hard to come up with an algorithm that proves that two functions have equivalent behavior.